 Anatomy & Physiology Cardiac #16

-Which vital sign allows the nurse to monitor the patient’s heart rate?
+Which vital sign allows the nurse to monitor the client’s heart rate?

-The pulse rate is monitored to assess the patient’s heart rate.
+The pulse rate is monitored to assess the client’s heart rate.
 The normal range for the heart rate is 60 to 100 beats per minute.

-Respirations are assessed to monitor the patient’s lungs and ventilations, not the heart rate.
+Respirations are assessed to monitor the client’s lungs and ventilations, not the heart rate.

 - Blood pressure